timpul4/ansible-role-node_exporter/README.md

 The role automates the following tasks:

+* Interactive Node Exporter Version Selection
 * Downloads the Node Exporter binary from the specified release.
 * Installs Node Exporter on the target host.
 * Creates the required system user.
-* Creates the required directories.
 * Configures Node Exporter as a systemd service.
 * Configures the Node Exporter listening port.
 * Enables Node Exporter to start automatically after system boot.
-* Starts and restarts the Node Exporter service when required.
-* Verifies that Node Exporter is running and available.

 Node Exporter exposes host-level hardware and operating system metrics through an HTTP endpoint that can be scraped by Prometheus.